 Christian Boltanski: Animitas 2016

-Animitas is comprised of more than two hundred small Japanese bells, each of which is attached to a long stem planted on the island within Jupiter Artland’s Duck Pond.
-The bells chime in the wind, letting out what Boltanski described as the ‘music of the souls’.
+Animitas is a work by artist Christian Boltanski comprised of over two hundred small Japanese bells.
+Each bell is anchored in place on a long metal stem, planted on the island in Jupiter Artland’s Duck Pond.
+The bells chime in the wind, emitting what Boltanski described as ‘music of the souls.’

 The unveiling of Animitas was accompanied by a temporary installation of Boltanski’s Les Archives du Coeur (The Heart Archive), which invited visitors to enter a specially designed booth and contribute a recording of their heartbeat.
 The resulting audio files were then added to an archive of recordings housed on the Japanese island of Teshima.